sckaiser/BlindDate/README.md

 I encountered a challenge where my data source would not reliabily return the same date-time format.
 So I looked for a package that would 'guess' the date-time format.
 While {lubridate}'s guess_formats() is a start, it still requires you to supply the order of the month, day, and year sub-objects.
-The formats I receive lacked a predictable order.
+The formats I receive lack a predictable order.
 This project does use {lubridate}'s parse_date_time() to parse delimiters.
 I also tried {TimeDate}'s whichFormat() but it did not work for my data formats.

 ## Scope